cypress-io/cypress-documentation/content/guides/tooling/reporters.md

 npm install --save-dev cypress-multi-reporters mocha-junit-reporter
 ```

-Specify your reporter and reporterOptions in your configuration file or via the
+Specify your reporter and reporterOptions in your Cypress configuration or via the
 [command line](/guides/guides/command-line).

-#### Configuration file
+#### Cypress configuration

 ```json
 {